Care & Treatment

 - Give plenty of fluids, and make sure patients don’t get dehydrated.

-Delirium is a true medical emergency.
-For this reason, you must get immediate professional attention and treatment.
+Delirium is a true medical emergency which requires immediate professional attention and treatment.
 The main goal of treatment is to identify and correct the underlying causes of the syndrome using tests described in the Diagnosis and Tests section.
 The healthcare provider will:

 - identify the condition and the specific cause as quickly as possible